 Colonel Brooke Payne once said: "An extended exploration through the silent and forgotten past wherein lie buried the records of our ancestors reveals very luminously our kinship with the world of strangers among whom we now live - the homogeneity of our race.
 This is the truth that lies at the bottom of the ancestral well.
 Such a search is made in the spirit of reverence for all those countless buried millions who contributed towards making us what we are will inevitably develop in us a sense of our kinship with all mankind, a sense of wholesome and becoming humility and a broad tolerance."
 That is the objective.
 We must take what we find, in humility and tolerance.
 The farther back along the road we travel the more we discover that we are all related in some way and that there really is no individual story but only threads pulled from the fabric of the same great tapestry.
 The story of my emergence is therefore the story of our emergence; my history is our history and in America and in the south in particular all roads lead to Virginia.

 I don't think John Gaulding, my direct ancestor who eventually settled in New Kent, Virginia and his wife Anne had easy lives.
-Of the seven children that are listed with them in the Vestry Book of St. Peter’s Episcopal Church of New Kent, Virginia I'm fairly sure five of them died young.
-If the story is true that they came to America from England it is possible that another son named John died there in 1668.
-That makes six children dead at an early age, and in addition to all of that, of the three surviving children, Alexander was executed in Williamsburg in 1752.
+Of the eight children that are listed with them in the Vestry Book of St. Peter’s Episcopal Church of New Kent, Virginia I'm fairly sure five of them died young.
+That makes three sons who migrated from New Kent to Prince Edward County, Virginia in search of a better life.
+None of the daughters survived, including Martha who died in 1721 at the age of ten and for whom her father had to petition the church for money to buy the "winding sheet" she was buried in.

 I have been researching my Gaulding family line since 1986 and in about the year 2000 became interested in trying to find the origins of this man who came from England and was recorded in the Vestry Book of St. Peter’s Episcopal Church in New Kent, Virginia in the early 1700’s.
 I began collecting what information I could find, but there wasn’t much of it that pertained directly to my ancestor John because New Kent County, Virginia is one of the ‘burned counties’ of Virginia, meaning most of the colonial records in that county have been destroyed by one means or another over the years.
 There is mention of him in a book called Men of Matadequin: Three Hundred Years from New Kent County (Virginia) by June B. Evans.
 The book was published by Bryn Ffyliaid Publications in 1984 and the few remaining copies are on sale through various booksellers and eBay.
 Men of Matadequin has long been a sourcebook for the related family lines of Banks, Blackwell, Burnett, Durvin, GAULDING, Goodman, Lipscomb, McGhee, Parsley, Slaughter, Weisiger, Wood, Zall and others as well as the genealogies of several of the early colonists and their families who resided in Hanover and Kent County, Virginia.
 The book itself is very scarce, but I was able to find it in the Clayton Library for Genealogy Research, located in Houston, Texas and also in the DAR Library in Washington, DC.
 In it John Gaulding is only identified as ‘having probably come from England.”